North accuses US of hostility over South Korean missile decision | ExBulletin

 North accuses US of hostility over South Korean missile decision

+FILE – In this May 21, 2021 file photo, President Joe Biden listens to South Korean President Moon Jae-in speak at a joint press conference in the East Room of the White House in Washington.
+North Korea said Monday, May 31, that the United States allowing South Korea to build more powerful missiles was an example of the United States’ hostile policy against the North, warning that it could lead to an acute situation and unstable in the Korean peninsula.
+(AP Photo / Alex Brandon, file)

-SEOUL, South Korea – North Korea said on Monday that the United States allowing South Korea to build more powerful missiles was an example of the United States’ hostile policy against the North, warning that it could lead to an acute and unstable situation on the Korean Peninsula.
+SEOUL, South Korea (AP) North Korea said on Monday that the United States allowing South Korea to build more powerful missiles was an example of the United States’ hostile policy against the North, warning that it could lead to an acute and unstable situation in the Korean Peninsula.

 Its first response in North Korea at the May 21 summit between the leaders of the United States and South Korea, in which the United States ended decades-old restrictions that capped missile development from South Korea and allowed its ally to develop unlimited range weapons.